What is the National High School Rodeo Association?

 Here is a sample of how to fill out your membership paperwork.
 Be certain to complete all required information.

-What forms & documents do I need to submit to become a member of MNHSRA?
+What forms and documents do I need to submit to become a member of MNHSRA?

-See the Membership page for either the High School Application or Junior High Application based on your grade in school.
-Be sure to follow the checklist includded in the membership application so you are sure to pay all FEES and submit all FORMS required.
+See the Membership page for the application.
+Be sure to follow the checklist included in the membership application so you are sure to pay all FEES and submit all FORMS required.

-What are the dues & fees to join MNHSRA?
+What are the dues and fees to join MNHSRA?

 HS Division - - $159 TOTAL Membership Fees (Includes $35 state dues, $35 national dues, $15 NHSRA Times Subscription and $74 Insurance)